 Happiness from the Root Source: Your Gut

-Here are many ways to improve your gut biome:
+Here are a few ways to improve your gut biome:

 Eat Fermented Foods

 Fermented foods contain naturally occurring probiotics and can help restore the beneficial bacteria in your gut.
 Some of the best live foods include kombucha, tempeh, miso, kimchi, sauerkraut, yogurt and keifer.
 Be mindful about which type of yogurt you are consuming, as many yogurts contain corn syrup, artificial sweeteners, or excessive amounts of sugar that can negatively affect your gut health.
 When purchasing a yogurt, make sure to read the nutritional facts and chose yogurts with simple, organic ingredients and low sugar content.

 A recent study at the College of William and Mary looked at the effects of fermented food on mood, anxiety, and neurosis of over 700 students.
 The researchers found that students who consumed fermented food reported less anxiety and stress than students who did not consume fermented foods.
 They also found that students who started eating fermented foods noticed a significant decrease in social phobias, anxiety, and neurosis.

 Nourish your gut and support healthy digestion with a varied diet of whole grains, vegetables, fruits, nuts, seeds, and proteins.
 Eating foods that are rich in fiber and limiting processed foods and refined sugars are key for a gut-healthy diet.

 As part of our blog series on Eating Well, we have shared Green Goodness recipes (Steamed Kale, Stir-Fried Bok Choy, and Salad Greens) that will inspire you to incorporate leafy greens into your meals in creative ways and Wholesome Grains recipes.